lethain/systems/README.md

 include links between a flow and a stock, for example you might want to model the number of recruiters and use that to influence the phone screen rate instead of fixing it at a constant value.

+## Error messages

+The parser will do its best to give you a useful error message.
+For example, if you're missing delimiters:

+    cat examples/no_delim.txt | python parse.py
+    line 1 is missing delimiter '>': "[a] < b @ 25"

+At worst, it will give you the line number and line that is creating an issue:

+    cat examples/invalid_flow.txt | python parse.py
+    line 1 could not be parsed: "a > b @ 0..2"